60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 If you don’t already know, FPS is an acronym for frames per second.

-When you are playing a game, whether it’s on PC or on console, the smoothness that you experience as you’re moving around in-game is measured by how many frames are able to be displayed per second.
+When you are playing a game, whether it’s on PC or on console, the smoothness that you experience as you’re moving around in-game is measured by how many frames can be displayed per second.

 The higher the FPS rate, the smoother your overall gameplay is going to be.

-However, you also need to have a display that is able to refresh itself fast enough if your PC or console is able to display higher frames per second.
+However, you also need to have a display that can refresh itself fast enough if your PC or console can display higher frames per second.

-For example, if you are able to pull 100 FPS in your game, but you are playing on a display that has a 60hz refresh rate, then the maximum FPS that is displayed is actually going to be 60 FPS.
+For example, if you can pull 100 FPS in your game, but you are playing on a display that has a 60hz refresh rate, then the maximum FPS that is displayed is actually going to be 60 FPS.

 If a monitor is not able to refresh the display fast enough then it is not going to be able to display a faster FPS rate.